 In early March 2020, as the availability and cost of testing members of the public for the COVID-19 coronavirus disease sweeping the globe was a hot issue, a widely-shared tweet offered a supposed "loophole" for obtaining such testing for free.
 Just volunteer to donate blood, it asserted, and the agency taking your donation would have to test you for free:

-However, it’s not the case that all blood banks are performing coronavirus tests on donors — as news reports have noted, “blood donation centers do not have test kits on hand to check for the coronavirus.”
+However, it was not the case at that time that all blood banks were performing coronavirus tests on donors — as news reports have noted, "blood donation centers do not have test kits on hand to check for the coronavirus."

 Moreover, as the American Red Cross declared in a statement, conducting such tests on donors is unnecessary because "there is no data or evidence that COVID-19 can be transmitted by blood transfusion, and there have been no reported cases of transmissions for any respiratory virus, including this coronavirus, worldwide."

 The Associated Press likewise reported of the subject that:

 Blood banks said they do not test for the novel coronavirus as part of the donation process. [...]

 “We do a whole range of testing on blood donations as required by the FDA, but screening or testing for coronavirus is not happening,” said Kate Fry, chief executive officer of America’s Blood Centers, a North American network of nonprofit blood centers.
 The network oversees more than 600 blood collection sites.